India, China Reach Border Patrol Deal Ahead of BRICS Summit

 The border dispute between India and China has persisted for more than half a century, with tensions flaring into armed conflict in 1962 when Mao Zedong, the founding leader of the Chinese communist regime, annexed Indian territory and built a highway known as G219.

 Tensions escalated significantly four years ago when clashes erupted in eastern Ladakh along the Line of Actual Control (LAC), resulting in the deaths of at least 20 Indian soldiers.
-The Chinese regime has not provided official figures regarding their own casualties.
+The Chinese regime has not provided official figures regarding its own casualties.

-Despite nearly two dozen rounds of military commander talks and other high-level engagements aimed at easing tensions, both sides have fortified their footprint along the 2,100-mile-long contested border with little sign of abatement.
+Despite nearly two dozen rounds of military commander talks and other high-level engagements aimed at easing tensions, both sides have fortified their footprint along the 2,100-mile-long contested border, with little sign of abatement.

 China, in particular, has built civilian and military infrastructure along the hotly disputed borderline.